vijayraavi/architecture-center/docs/cloud-adoption/governance/journeys/large-enterprise/security-baseline-evolution.md

 ## Conclusion

-Adding these processes and changes to the governance MVP helps mitigate many of the risks associated with security governance.
+Adding these processes and changes to the governance MVP helps remediate many of the risks associated with security governance.
 Together, they add the network, identity, and security monitoring tools needed to protect data.

 ## Next steps